SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    and if the value isn't mutated after the closure is created.

-   Swift also handles all memory management involved in disposing of variables when they are no longer needed.
+   Swift also handles all memory management involved in disposing of variables when they're no longer needed.

 Here's an example of ``makeIncrementer`` in action: